-The research team, and our first cohort of index alumni at the University of Oxford, led by Dr Pinar Ozcan and ably supported by Youmna Sirgi, Carolina Douek, Ishita Arora & Richard Hayward.
+The team behind many of our expert interviews, and our first cohort of index alumni at the University of Oxford, led by Dr Pinar Ozcan and ably supported by Youmna Sirgi, Carolina Douek, Ishita Arora & Richard Hayward.

 Our advisory and project team: Kevin Telford, Ravindra Mashram, Giovani Caccavello.
 The whole team at the DIT and the consulates whose support was invaluable in building bridges with many of our target markets, with particular note to Jack Jones and Hugh De Lusignan.